-The College has established the procedures to implement the Student Code of Conduct.
+The College has established the procedures to implement this policy.

 College Policy 4.04.01

 Student Code of Conduct Procedures

 Part 1.
 Purpose

 Minneapolis College believes that every student is accountable for his or her individual behavior especially as it imposes on the freedom, rights, and safety of another individual or to the extent that it impacts upon the atmosphere and environment conducive to the educational mission of the College community.